 - Each player must have a valid LetsPlay.Live (LPL) account with out any match bans for Dota 2.
 If you do not have an account you can create one here

-- Only players from Australia and New Zealand are eligible to play in the LPL Dota 2 ladder.
+- Only players from eligible Southeast Asian* and Oceanian* countries are allowed to play in the LPL Dota 2 ladder.
 A list of eligible countries is found at the bottom of the page.

 - Players must have a valid steam account linked to their LPL account (Profile> Settings>Game IDs)